Top

 risk of case, 74.0% lower, RR 0.26, p = 0.09, treatment 2 of 51 (3.9%), control 8 of 53 (15.1%), NNT 9.0, Kulzam.

-[Shehab], 2/28/2022, retrospective, multiple countries, peer-reviewed, survey, 7 authors, study period September 2020 - March 2021, excluded in exclusion analyses: unadjusted results with no group details. risk of severe case, 0.2% lower, RR 1.00, p = 1.00, treatment 4 of 39 (10.3%), control 22 of 214 (10.3%), NNT 4173, unadjusted, severe vs. mild cases.
+Shehab, 2/28/2022, retrospective, multiple countries, peer-reviewed, survey, 7 authors, study period September 2020 - March 2021, excluded in exclusion analyses: unadjusted results with no group details. risk of severe case, 0.2% lower, RR 1.00, p = 1.00, treatment 4 of 39 (10.3%), control 22 of 214 (10.3%), NNT 4173, unadjusted, severe vs. mild cases.

-Please send us corrections, updates, or comments.
-Vaccines and treatments are complementary.
+Please send us corrections, updates, or comments. c19early involves the extraction of 100,000+ datapoints from thousands of papers.
+Community updates help ensure high accuracy.
+Treatments and other interventions are complementary.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
+No treatment or intervention is 100% available and effective for all current and future variants.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
 FLCCC and WCH provide treatment protocols.

 or use drag and drop